 You cannot deduct the cost of meals while working late.
 However, you may be able to claim a deduction if it is a deductible entertainment expense, or you are traveling away from home.
-See Publication 463 for information on these deductible expenses.
+See Publication 463 for information on deductible expenses while traveling away from home.